afadesigns/envkeep/GOVERNANCE.md

 - Patch releases focus on bug fixes; minor releases may add features; major releases can include breaking changes.

 ## Escalation
-If no maintainer responds to a critical issue within 72 hours, email maintainers@rtx-labs.com to escalate.
+If no maintainer responds to a critical issue within 72 hours, open a discussion or issue and mention @afadesigns for visibility.